openedx/edx-documentation/en_us/shared/students/sfd_discussions/keep_up.rst

 Read New or Updated Posts
 ****************************

-The list of posts on the **Discussion** page provides visual cues to help you distinguish posts that are new, or that have responses or comments that you have not read yet, from exchanges that you have already read completely.
+The list of posts in the discussion navigation pane on the **Discussion** page provides visual cues to help you distinguish posts that are new, or that have responses or comments that you have not read yet, from exchanges that you have already read completely.

 ==================
 Sort by Activity